 As the Interview Is Happening

-As the interview proceeds, your main consideration should be to thoughtfully answer the interviewer’s questions.
+As the interview proceeds, your main concern should be to answer the interviewer’s questions thoughtfully.
 However, if possible you should also aim to weave in some of the following statements:

-“This role aligns with my long-term goals and I’d really like to continue to build my career at this company.”
+- Suggest that you would plan on staying with the company: “This role aligns with my long-term goals, and I’d really like to continue to build my career at this company.”

-“I’m always looking to build my skills and I’ve recently ____ (taken a course, read a book, studied a subject, etc.) which I think has really sharpened my edge in this field.”
+- Emphasize that you’re eager to learn and develop yourself personally and professionally: “I’m always looking to build my skills, and I’ve recently ____ (taken a course, read a book, studied a subject, etc.) which I think has really sharpened my edge in this field.”

 At the End of the Interview

-“I’ve done a lot of research about this organization and I really love _____ about you.
+- State that you have researched the company and want to know more about _____: “I’ve done a lot of research about this organization, and I really love _____ about you.
 Can you tell me more about _____?”

 After the Interview

-- Reiterate that you’re a good fit in the position: “As I mentioned, after learning more about your operations I strongly believe my qualifications make me an excellent fit for this role.”
+Reiterate that you’re a good fit for the position: “As I mentioned, after learning more about your operations I strongly believe my qualifications make me an excellent fit for this role.”